#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-If the soil is warm and pliable, consider planting your fruit, flower, or vegetable seeds directly into your garden.
+If the soil is warm and pliable, consider planting your flower, fruit, or veggie seeds directly into your garden.
 This is called the "direct sow" method.
 The time to plant will be after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed envelope for when and how to sow seeds.
+Consult your seed package for how and when to sow seeds.

 Do I have to harden off my seedlings before planting them outside?